ramorenov/cyf-election/readme.md

 ### Exercise 4

-Write a function `getWinner` which taken the updated candidates object as input, and returns the candidate with the most votes if there is no draw.
+Write a function `getWinner` which takes the updated candidates object as input, and returns the candidate with the most votes if there is no draw.
 If there is a draw, the function should return `null`.

 ### Exercise 5